 On 16 May 1943, to mark the quashing of resistance in the Warsaw Ghetto, SS-Brigadeführer und Generalmajor der Polizei Jürgen Stroop ordered to blow up the Great Synagogue.
 It was intended as a symbolic act of „the final solution of the Jewish question” in Warsaw.
 Despite the fire, the Main Judaistic Library wasn’t fully destroyed.
 New authorities of Warsaw assigned it to the Central Jewish Committee in Poland.
 After a thorough renovation, the building became a home for the Central Jewish Historical Commission.
 In 1947, the Commission became the Jewish Historical Institute, which remains at Tłomackie 3/5 until present day.
 The most valuable part of the Institute’s collection is the Ringelblum Archive, found in the ruins of the Warsaw Ghetto in 1946 and in 1950.

-For mid-November 2017, the JHI plans to open a permanent exhibition — What we were unable to cry and scream out to the world, we buried in the ground, dedicated to the Oneg Shabbat group and the Underground Archive of the Warsaw Ghetto.
+For mid-November 2017, the JHI plans to open a permanent exhibition — What we were unable to shout out to the world, dedicated to the Oneg Shabbat group and the Underground Archive of the Warsaw Ghetto.
 The opening of the exhibition will be a part of the 70th anniversary of the Jewish Historical Institute.
 The exhibition will include original documents and photographs from the Archive, presented for the first time since their unearthing.